 Magnet Safety Training sessions are run at both FMRIB and OCMR.
-The FMRIB sessions are usually on the 2nd Thursday of the month, at 12 noon in the FMRIB Seminar Room.
+The FMRIB sessions are usually on the 2nd Wednesday of the month, at 10.30am in the FMRIB Seminar Room.
 The OCMR sessions are usually on the last Thursday of the month in the Seminar Room at 10:00am.
 For upcoming session dates, please see the FMRIB/OHBA Intranet.

 University of Oxford Training

 The Oxford Learning Institute provides voluntary courses for university and college staff.
 Coverage includes teaching and learning, leadership and management, and personal development, as well as programmes for women and newcomers.